What does the cost cover?

 PCCC counselors are trained on how to deal with homesickness.
 If the counselor needs extra help, leadership will have a conversation with the camper, but phone calls home are discouraged.

 Can I make a roommate request?

 Yes.
-There is a section in the forms (when you register) where you can request a roommate.
-Note: We split up the cabins by ages and usually we only have a 1-2 year difference in each.
+There is a section in the forms (when you register) where you can request a cabin mate.
+Note: if no cabin mate is requested, we split up the teams by ages and usually we only have a 1-2 year difference in each.